balena-io/docs/pages/installing/gettingStarted-Edison.md

 #### Install Intel Flash Tool Lite

 First you will need the [firmware flashing tool][flash-tool-link] provided by Intel.
 So head over to this link and get it set up on your computer.

+__Warning:__ There is a known issue with the flash tool and OSX 10.11 - El Captitan, so we recommend [using the flashall scripts and dfu-util](/pages/installing/gettingStarted-Edison.md#alternative-method-of-flashing-edison-firmware) to flash the OS in this case.

 #### Flash the Resin Firmware onto the Edison